-Why do I have to sign the registration sheet?
+Why do I have to sign a waiver?

-The registration sheet is an insurance waiver absolving us of liability if you are hurt on the walk.
-Everyone must sign before they start the walk whether you participate in the award program or not.
+A waiver is an insurance waiver absolving us of liability if you are hurt on the walk.
+Everyone must submit one before they start the walk whether you participate in the award program or not.
+(There is an option with some clubs/areas to sign an annual Regional Waiver so you only have to sign at the first walk you do in that area that year)

-Can I go to other club walks and get my books stamped?
+Can I go to other club walks and get credit in my achievement books ?

 Yes, you can participate in any IVV event around the world.
 Information on these walks is available from your club president.
 Also check out the “Affiliations” section on this web site